Nikon D750 vs Panasonic GH4

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D750 and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the D750 and the GH4 have been discontinued, but can regularly be found used on ebay.
 The GH4 was replaced by the Panasonic GH5, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D750 and GH4 can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Panasonic GH4 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D750 or the Panasonic GH4 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.